History of Khoury College

 Professor Emeritus (view bio, view 40 for 40 profile)

-Most notably, students excel in the National Collegiate Cyber Defense Competition.
+Most notably, students excelled in the National Collegiate Cyber Defense Competition.
 The College’s team won its regional qualifier, the Northeast Collegiate Cyber Defense Competition (“NECCDC”), in 2009, and took first place at the national competition in 2010.
 Khoury College was the host to the Northeast Collegiate Cyber Defense Competition in 2011.

-The Align program is built on a core belief that computer science is for everyone.
+The Align program was built on a core belief that computer science is for everyone.
 Align provides a direct pathway to a MS in computer science for students from all undergraduate backgrounds — no prior tech experience required.

 Professor, Dean of Inclusive Computing, Executive Director Center for Inclusive Computing (view bio, view 40 for 40 profile)